benjiebob/SMALify/README.md

    python optimize_to_joints.py
    ```

+## Usage
+I am currently running a hyperparameter sweep for the rs_dog sequence.
+Will upload this & a results gif as soon as I can.

+To run on your own videos, you require silhouette segmentations and joint annotations.
+View the example BADJA data as a starting point.
+You may then also need to slightly tune the hyperparameter weights, particularly if your sequence depicts fast motion or contains lots of rotation.

+Set the shape_family id (according to the animal type) for best results.

 ### Acknowledgements
 If you find this fitting code useful for your research, please consider citing the following paper: